HMC and underdamped Langevin united in the unadjusted convex smooth case: Abstract

 \section{Abstract}

-We consider a family of unadjusted HMC samplers, which includes standard position HMC samplers and discretizations of the underdamped Langevin process.
-A detailed analysis and optimization of the parameters is conducted in the Gaussian case.
-Then, a stochastic gradient version of the samplers is considered, for which dimension-free convergence rates are established for log-concave smooth targets, gathering in a unified framework previous results on both processes.
-Both results indicate that partial refreshments of the velocity are more efficient than standard full refreshments.
+We consider a family of unadjusted generalized HMC samplers, which includes standard position HMC samplers and discretizations of the underdamped Langevin process.
+A detailed analysis and optimization of the parameters is conducted in the Gaussian case, which shows an improvement from $1/\kappa$ to $1/\sqrt{\kappa}$ for the convergence rate in terms of the condition number $\kappa$ by using partial velocity refreshment, with respect to classical full refreshments.
+A similar effect is observed empirically for two related algorithms, namely Metropolis-adjusted gHMC and kinetic piecewise-deterministic Markov processes.
+Then, a stochastic gradient version of the samplers is considered, for which dimension-free convergence rates are established for log-concave smooth targets \new{over a large range of parameters}, gathering in a unified framework previous results on position HMC and underdamped Langevin and extending them to HMC with inertia.

 \textbf{Keywords:} Markov Chain Monte Carlo, Langevin diffusion, Wasserstein curvature, Hamiltonian Monte Carlo, splitting schemes

 \textbf{MSC class:} 65C05